rkumraUCLA/promptify/README.md

 5. Open your browser and navigate to `http://localhost:3000`.

 ## Usage
-1. Choose Input Type: Click on "Write me a sentence" for text input or "Upload a pic" for image input.
+1. Choose Input Type: Click on "Write me a sentence" for text input or "Upload a pic" for image input then input what you chose.
-3. Get Recommendations: Click "Get Recs" to fetch songs based on your input.
+3. Get Recommendations: Choose how many songs you want to see then click "Get Recs" to fetch songs based on your input.

 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.